 A Real-World Example of Where Code Is King: Industrial Field Apps

 JourneyApps is focused on the industrial segments of the software application development market — industries such as Oil & Gas, Mining & Metals, Chemicals, Utilities, Supply Chain, Construction and High-Tech Manufacturing.

-As a result, we have seen first-hand how industrial companies try to use low-code tools to build their software, and quickly run into a wall.
+As a result, we have seen first-hand how industrial companies try to use low-code/no-code tools to build their software, and quickly run into a wall.

 Industrial companies often have workers in the field performing complex work on complex assets — and if these companies want to digitize and automate their work processes, the complexity of the required software applications quickly climbs.

 Let’s look at some of the reasons why.
 Industrial companies…